-Risk Frontiers deployed a damage survey team in early December.
+Risk Frontiers deployed a damage survey team in early December which helped collect data for our natural catastrophe modelling.
 The team travelled to bushfire-affected communities in northern NSW to make observations and report on impacted areas.
 The two fires concerned behaved differently and were influenced by weather conditions and terrain.
 The role of wind conditions and embers in the Busbys Flat Fire were significant factors in the location and distribution of destroyed buildings and their proximity to bushland.
 Industries/Infrastructure affected: Sawmill, pine plantations, railway.

 Long Gully Fire (Drake Fire)